 Fill each pepper with the stuffing.
 Pack it in!

 Place each pepper in the baking dish, and pour in the stock. (if you cut the 'hats' off the tops of the peppers, place these alongside each pepper)

-Uncover the peppers and cover each with 2 tbsp or so of the feta cheese and then sprinkle with 1/2 tbsp of the parmesan.
+Uncover the peppers and cover each with 2 tbsp or so of the feta cheese and then sprinkle with 1/2 tbsp of the parmesan and lemon zest.

 Return to the oven, uncovered, and set oven to broil.
 Broil until the cheese is starting to bubble and brown.

 Sprinkle with chopped green onion or fresh thyme.